FrankOrac/EdracMental/replit.md

 - ✅ System provides educational feedback for Mathematics, Physics, Chemistry, Biology, English

 ## Current Status
-The Edrac CBT platform is now a comprehensive, enterprise-grade educational technology solution with advanced features:
+The Edrac CBT platform has been successfully migrated to Replit environment and is now a comprehensive, enterprise-grade educational technology solution with advanced features:

 ### Core Features Implemented:
 - **Enhanced Dashboard**: Modern web3-style admin interface with real-time analytics